 Market Adjustment Program - Grant funding to support Upper Hunter Shire Council (Council) with an orderly closure of Gummun Place Hostel The Minister for Aged Care is the delegate for MAP grants.
 Eligible at-risk providers can be invited to apply for a grant under the Market Adjustment Program (MAP) to support the transition or closure of the services, provide emergency funding or support initiatives aimed at improving business capability, where those activities otherwise would not occur without government intervention.
 The Council will be invited to apply for MAP - Stream 2 (Sale or closure) funding of up to \$1.3m (GST excl) to cover closure costs and operational losses.
-5/5/25 s47C Lack of financial resources may result in a disorderly closure and place continuity of care and safety of residents at risk.
-Yes Market Adjustment Program - Grant funding to support Cootamundra Health Care Co-operative Ltd with improvement of business operations for Adina Care The Minister for Aged Care is the delegate for MAP grants.
+5/5/25 s47G Lack of financial re- result in a disorderl place continuity of residents at risk.
+Market Adjustment Program - Grant funding to support Cootamundra Health Care Co-operative Ltd with improvement of business operations for Adina Care The Minister for Aged Care is the delegate for MAP grants.
 Cootamundra will be invited to apply for funding of up to \$2.0m (GST excl) under the Market Adjustment Program (MAP) Stream 1 (Improvement of business operations) to cover the costs of essential repairs and maintenance to support resident safety and comfort.
-5/5/25 s47G The unreliability of the current HVAC will pose an increasing risk to the quality of care and safety of residents throughout extreme temperatures in winter and summer Market Adjustment Program - Grant funding to support the transition of Ardrossan Seaview to Eldercare Inc. The Minister for Aged Care is the delegate for MAP grants.
+5/5/25 s47G The unreliability of will pose an increa quality of care and throughout extrem winter and summe Market Adjustment Program - Grant funding to support the transition of Ardrossan Seaview to Eldercare Inc. The Minister for Aged Care is the delegate for MAP grants.
 Eldercare will be invited to apply for funding up to \$3.8m (GST excl) under the Market Adjustment Program (MAP) Stream 2 (Sale or closure) to facilitate the transfer of Ardrossan Seaview from Ardrossan Community Hospital Inc to Eldercare.
-15/5/25 s47C, s47G Yes Market Adjustment Program - Extension of the Grant Opportunity Guidelines A ministerial submission will be progressed to seek Policy Approval for the provision of additional funding and an extension of the Market Adjustment Program to 30 June 2026.
+15/5/25 s47C, s47G Market Adjustment Program - Extension of the Grant Opportunity Guidelines A ministerial submission will be progressed to seek Policy Approval for the provision of additional funding and an extension of the Market Adjustment Program to 30 June 2026.
 To facilitate this extension, the Grant Opportunity Guidelines (GOGs) will be updated to reflect the new end date.
 The updated GOGs will be sent to the Department of Finance for their review.
-On 5 November 2024, Policy Authority was given to extend the Market Adjustment Program through to 30 June 2026 as part of MYEFO Terminating Measures Final Recommendations.
-This approval included the provision of additional funding of \$31 million and an extension of the program by 12 months to 30 June 2026.
-Once received, the Policy Approval submission will be progressed to the Minister's Office and updated GOGs will be sent to the Department of Finance for their review.
-The current MAP grant ceases on 30 June 2025.
-Without this the Policy Approval, the department has no funding mechanism through which to support providers at critical risk of failure.
-Yes s47C, s47E(d) Under the National Aboriginal and Torres Strait Islander 30/6/25 Lack of financial resources to support Yes care service delivery on the Anangu (NATSIFAC) Program, eligible providers can apply for funding the transition could place continuity Pitjantjatjara Yankunytjatjara (APY Lands) to support to ensure a seamless transition of aged care of care and safety of care recipients services at risk.
-Policy Approval will be sought.
-Funding to United Care for a further Policy Approval is required.
-30/6/25 The Remote Accord aims to achieve an adequate, trained and supported workforce that Current funding for the energtion of Yes financial year (2025-26) to enable the η οποί Αμμιονατίο Γεγμίτευ.
-30/0/23 the Remote Accord end on 30 June 163 (Aged Care Workforce) Remote Accord to 2025. continue to operate and work with the sector and government, this is seen as particularly critical as the new Act is 2025.
-Department during the first year of the implemented. implementation of the new Aged Care Act implemented. implementation of the new Aged Gare Act 60,000 Considiat Demontis Comp Description 0005 Overat On a saturate Ovidelia e a samura el 00/0/05 Devend in a constant of the second in the COOF and will as so the section of the second Inc V Specialist Dementia Care Program - 2025 Grant Opportunity Guidelines approval.
-30/6/25 Round is expected to be open in June 2025 and will require publication approval.
-Impact to service provision.
-Yes Guidelines Cuidalinas are being undeted for uncoming rounds nas peen ation h.
-D. Guidelines are being updated for upcoming rounds. as been did the alth.
-Las been stion the alth.
-D. Extension of Remote Accord Measure Grant Opportunity Guidelines approval.
-30/6/25 Round is expected to be open in June 2025 and will require publication approval.
-Import to conice provision Voc extension of Remote Accord Measure Grant Opportunity Guidetines approvat.
-30/6/25 Round is expected to be open in June 2025 and will require publication approvat.
-Impact to service provision.
-Yes n in 200 -96 Mental Health Multidisciplinary Services Grant Opportunity Guidelines approval.
-30/6/25 Round is expected to be open in June 2025 and will require publication approval.
-Impact to service provision.
-Yes . is.itati i datti i i datti dolptili di y dol video Same Sportainty Salasanss approval , V public do on thou provident Provides wrap around care for people with severe and/or The the complex needs in primary care settings, through the design BY and delivery of mental health multidisciplinary services.
-V ' and the second s National Centre of Excellence in Youth Policy Approval is required.
-Policy approval will be sought 30/6/25 This funding will allow the NCEVMU to continue the come work program and cotinities Some activities of the NCEYMH may Funding for this measure will be met • Mental Health (NCEYMH) through a combined MHSPD submission. as are currently being delivered in 2024-25. have to cease and/or be put on hold from within existing resources of the Through PEFO the Government provided an additional \$3.6 until funding is provided. department. million in 2025-26 for Orygen to support the continued operation of the NCEYMH.
-This is in addition to the \$4.8 million in 2025-26 for the NCEYMH (provided through MYEFO 2024-25).
-Part of the second seco - -
+The the On 5 November 2024, Policy Authority was given to extend the Market Adjustment Program through to 30 June 2026 as part of MYEFO Terminating Measures Final Recommendations.
+This approval included the provision of additional funding of \$31 million and an extension of the program by 12 months to 30 June 2026. \$47C Once received, the Policy Approval submission will be progressed to the Minister's Office and updated GOGs will be sent to the Department of Finance for their review.
+The current MAP gr June 2025.
+Withou Approval, the depa funding mechanisr support providers a failure.